evotools/hapbin/README.md

      ./xpehhbin --hapA 1000GP_Phase3.GBR.chr22.hap --hapB 1000GP_Phase3.YRI.chr22.hap --map chr22.map --out chr22_GBRvsYRI_XPEHH

 Each of the input files referred to in these examples can be found in the data directory.

+### Frequently asked questions ###

+  **1. Why do selscan and hapbin give me slightly different iHS values with the same input data?**

+  By default selscan calculates homozygosity values using binomial coefficents.
+Hapbin uses the sum of the squared haplotype frequencies which can also be used by selscan using the --alt flag.
+When the --alt flag is used with selscan the two approaches should be comparable.